For High-Stakes & Regulated Operations

 const decision = await permit.authorize({

-action: "payment.create",
+action: "data.export",

 resource: `customer:${customerId}`,